DaveParr/awesome-climate-data/CONTRIBUTING.md

 ## Motivation

+>We are making a human curated index of easily accessible, comprehensive and up-to-date data sources, maintained and relevant programming libraries, and mission focussed open-source projects to increase our awareness and ability to act on the climate emergency.

+## Motivation

-This project was inspired by a conversation in the breakout rooms of [useR2020 Munich]() relating to an issue about visibility, discoverability and awareness of data sets, technology and tools to combat the climate emergency.
+This project was inspired by a conversation in the breakout rooms of [useR2020](https://user2020muc.r-project.org/) relating to an issue about visibility, discoverability and awareness of data sets, technology and tools to combat the climate emergency.
 [This twitter thread](https://twitter.com/useR2020muc/status/1280777655785226240) captures some of the content.
 In the breakout room it was discussed starting a [slack channel which you can join](https://userstackling-uny5880.slack.com/join/shared_invite/zt-fkocefo6-kkRLrPqPI5WQR5P~HLdm9A#/).

 Afterwards, I thought making this might be a useful additional resource.